MayurShembole/EMT-BOOKING/README.md

-# Travel Tinder
+# EaseMyTrip

-Travel Tinder is a web application that combines travel planning with social networking, enabling solo travelers to connect, create personalized itineraries, and explore the world together.
+EaseMyTrip is a web application that combines travel planning with social networking, enabling solo travelers to connect, create personalized itineraries, and explore the world together.

 ## Features
 - **User Authentication**: Secure login with Google Authentication.